srikanth-bitdynamics/canton-dev-fund/proposals/canton-builder-capstone-kits-and-autograder.md

 ## Milestones and Deliverables

-### Milestone 1: Evaluation Contract and Core Capstone Design
+### Milestone 1: Public Alpha for One Real Capstone and Grading Contract

-- **Estimated Delivery:** 6 weeks from project start
-- **Focus:** define the capstone and grading foundation that all later work depends on
-- **Deliverables / Value Metrics:**
-  - evaluation specification and rubric schema
-  - submission format and score-report contract
-  - deprecated-pattern and migration-check catalog
-  - full design blueprint for Foundations, Application, and Migration kits
-  - instructor and learner workflow specification
+One capstone kit, rubric contract, and working autograder flow are usable by a new evaluator from documentation alone.

-**Sub-Milestone Structure:**
+**Deliverables Structure:**

 | Stage | Weeks | Description |
 |-------|-------|-------------|